fernandogiroto/heuristik-project/README.md

 <img src="public/images/readme.jpg" alt="Anime Explorer" style="width:100%; max-width:800px; margin-bottom:20px;" />

 <p>Anime Explorer is a web application to explore anime, displaying detailed information and episodes for each anime using the public <a href="https://jikan.moe/" target="_blank">Jikan API</a>.
-The app is built with Vue 3, Nuxt 3 and TypeScript, following performance best practices, unit testing, and strict type safety.</p>
+The app is built with Vue 3, Nuxt 3 and TypeScript, following performance best practices, unit testing, and strict type safety.
+You can check it live on <a href="https://heuristik-project.vercel.app/" target="_blank">Vercel</a>.</p>

 <h2>Features</h2>
 <ul>